chamingstudio/SpellingBeeChest/README.md

 # SpellingBeeChest
 Spelling Bee Chest: Ace Your Spelling Bee with AI!

-Get ready to excel in spelling bee contests with Spelling Bee Helper!
+Get ready to excel in spelling bee contests with Spelling Bee Chest!
 This fun, AI-powered app makes practice easy and engaging for kids.
 Snap photos of printed word lists, and our smart AI saves them for study.
 Practice anytime with words read aloud, mimicking real spelling bee conditions.
 Perfect for young spellers and parents, Spelling Bee Helper is your go-to tool for contest success!